4. SIGNIFICANT ACCOUNTING POLICIES 4.1 Revenue Recognition

 |

-Items costing less than ' 5,000/- shall be fully depreciated in the year of purchase.
+Items costing less than ?5,000/- shall be fully depreciated

 Assets purchased and sold during the year shall be depreciated on the basis of actual number of days the asset has been put to use.

-In case of revision in the estimated useful life of assets any unamortized depreciation shall be amortised over the remaining useful life of the assets.
+any unamortised depreciation shall be amortised over the remaining useful life of the assets.

 4.8 Impairment

-of an asset exceeds its recoverable amount which is the greater of the asset's net selling price and value in use.
+The carrying amounts of assets are reviewed at each balance sheet date to determine if there is any indication of impairment based on internal/externa! factors.
+An impairment loss is recognised wherever the carrying amount of an asset exceeds its recoverable amount which is the greater of the asset's net selling price and value in use.
 In assessing the value in use, the estimated future cash flows are discounted to their present value using pre-tax discount rate that reflects current market assessment of the time value of money and risks specific to the asset.

 After impairment, depreciation is provided on the revised carrying amount of the asset over its remaining useful life.